wernsey/bitmap/README.md

 ## Additional Utilities

 * `bmpfont.c` and `bmpfont.h` - Wrapper around [FreeType](http://www.freetype.org/) to
-   allow rendering of freetype-supported fonts on {{Bitmap}} structures.
+   allow rendering of freetype-supported fonts on `Bitmap` structures.
 * The `palette/` directory contains a utility for generating palettes and converting images to those palettes.
 * The `misc/` directory contains
-** `gif.c` - the file I used to develop the GIF encoder/decoder originally.
+  * `gif.c` - the file I used to develop the GIF encoder/decoder originally.
 I've kept it in case I want to do something advanced later, like animated GIFs.

 ## References